 They work in different environments, helping companies to reach their clients and to make sales.

-2. Management Skills: Sales managers must understand modern management techniques and skills, and be able to develop them.
+2. Management Skills.
+Managers must understand modern management techniques and skills, and be able to develop them.
 The management skills are very essential, and so sales managers need them in order to succeed in their job.

-3. Business Acumen: Sales mangers have to understand complex business issues and help their sales reps with strategic view about business.
-The critical business thinking skills will help these managers to achieve their sales objectives, and they have to teach their sales people, as the business environment demands that both sales reps and managers have strong business skills.
+3. Business Acumen.
+Sales mangers have to understand complex business issues and help their sales reps with strategic view about business.
+The critical business thinking skills will help them to achieve their sales objectives, and they have to teach their sales people, as the business environment demands that both sales reps and managers have strong business skills.

-4. Negotiation Skills: Sales managers have to possess some excellent persuasion and negotiation skills if they want to attain greater heights in their career, and these have to be displayed in both verbal and non verbal persuasion and influencing abilities.
+4. Negotiation Skills.
+Managers responsible for sales have to possess some excellent persuasive and negotiation skills if they want to attain greater heights in their career, and these have to be displayed in both verbal and non verbal forms.

-6. Monitoring: Sales managers should assess their performance and that of their colleagues or organizations, in order to improve or take actions necessary for corrections.
+6. Monitoring.
+Sales managers should assess their performance and that of their colleagues or organizations in order to improve or take action necessary for corrections.

-7. Leadership: Sales managers ought to endeavor to be great sales leaders for them to be able to create and share ideas with their sales team.
-Great sales leaders have the quality needed for helping their team adopt these ideas and keep them focused on working towards achieving them.
+7. Leadership.
+Sales managers ought to endeavor to be great sales leaders for them to be able to create and share ideas with their team.
+Great sales leaders have the quality needed for helping their team adopt ideas and keep them focused on working towards achieving them.

-8. Self Motivation: The sales manager has to be highly self motivated with a well developed sense of drive.
+8. Self Motivation.
+The manager has to be highly self motivated with a well developed sense of drive.
 They should be able to motivate others and create room for a move ahead.
-They need to possess a can-do attitude and be able to use it to make headway.
+They need to possess a can-do attitude and be able to use it to make a headway.

-10. Change Awareness: Sales managers have to become aware of constant changes in the marketplace and prepare the sales team for the big challenge.
-The ugly side of business might show up in a firm anytime, but the sales manager should be the first to notice this change, and he/she would then get the sales team ready.
+10. Change Awareness.
+Sales managers have to become aware of constant changes in the marketplace and prepare their sales team for the big challenge.
+The ugly side of business might show up in a firm anytime, but the manager should be the first to notice this change and he/she would then get the sales team ready.

-14. Innovation: Getting the best out of the sales team should always be the sales manager’s major concern.
+14. Innovation.
+Getting the best out of the sales team should always be the manager’s major concern.
 Sales managers have to individually handle some difficult situations without involving the team, and they need to constantly assess their team for better ways to sell.

-15. Integrity: Sales managers should know that those under them will always act and perform the same way they do.
-Therefore, they have to be careful about what they say or do, as these can easily reflect on the rest of the team.
+15. Integrity.
+Managers in charge of sales should know that those under them will always act and perform the same way they do.
+Therefore, they have to be careful about what they say or do, as this can easily reflect on the rest of the team.

 If you are a sales manager or someone seeking to work as one in the future, you can work towards developing the skills presented in this post to be best on the job and succeed in your career.